xuehaox/s-expression-calculator/README.md

 `expression` --lexer--> `tokens` --parser--> `ast` --eval--> `result`

 The lexer will take expression string as input, and output a list of tokens (Left Parenthesis, Right Parenthesis, Integer, Identifier, etc.).
-The parser will take tokens as input, and output the abstract syntax tree for the expression.
+The parser will take tokens as input, and output the abstract syntax tree of the expression.
-the evaluator execute the AST recursively.
+The evaluator execute the AST recursively.

 ## Extensibility